foodcafeshop/Food-Cafe/PROJECT_OVERVIEW.md

 3.  **Collaborative Social Dining**: **Unique Selling Point (USP)**.
 Multiple guests at the same table can scan the QR code and join a shared "Live Session".
 They see each other's items in real-time before placing the group order.
 4.  **Mobile-First Administration**: Shop owners and staff can manage the entire floor, bills, and menu from their smartphones with a fully responsive admin interface.
 5.  **Data-Driven Growth**: Real-time financial analytics and product performance reports empower owners to make informed menu decisions.
-6.  **Installable App (PWA)**: Works offline and installs on devices like a native app for instant access and smoother performance.
-7.  **Theme Personalization**: Flexible appearance settings with Light, Dark, or System Sync modes to suit any environment.

 ---